pymedphys/pymedphys/docs/developer/file-structure.rst

 :``notebooks/``: Contains a series of experimental `Jupyter notebooks`_.
                  Jupyter notebooks provide a highly convenient way to experiment with code.
-Some PyMedPhys contributors prefer to code in Jupyter notebooks to zero in on a solution before attempting to add code to the PyMedPhys library. *notebooks/* is a convenient place to store these experimental notebooks, permitting both remote and collaborative raw development.
+Some of the `examples in docs`_ are in the form of Jupyter notebooks.
+Some PyMedPhys contributors prefer to code in Jupyter notebooks to zero in on a solution before attempting to add code to the PyMedPhys library.

-:``scripts/``: Contains (or will contain) various scripts ready-made to run and
-               perform simple tasks.
+                 *notebooks/* is a convenient place to store these experimental notebooks, permitting both remote and collaborative raw development.

-:``src/pympedhys/``: Contains the PyMedPhys source code library or *package*.
+:``packages/``: Contains the bulk of the PyMedPhys source code library.
+Code
-                     Code within this constitutes "PyMedPhys proper".
-In theory (though not yet in practice), this code has been tested and documented.
+                within this directory constitutes "PyMedPhys proper".
+In theory (though not yet in practice), this code has been thoroughly tested and documented.
 Changes to code in this folder are tracked in ``changelog.md``.
-See :ref:`source-code` section below
-                     for further details, especially on structure.
+Note that the code withing *packages/* is arranged into a set of subdirectories, such as *pymedphys_analysis* and *pymedphys_dicom*, which constitute
+                PyMedPhys' *subpackages*.
+Usually, these subpackages will be invisible to users; their purpose is to help manage code dependencies within the monorepo as well as deployments.
+See the :ref:`source-code` section below for further details.

+:``src/pympedhys/``: Contains code that determines which modules, classes,
+                     functions, etc. in *packages/* is exposed to the user via the main installable ``pymedphys`` library package.

 :``tests/``: Contains the PyMedPhys suite of automated tests.
 Any code present
              in *src/pymedphys/* should be covered by tests in this directory.